 The popularity of spicy, hot peppers can be demonstrated clearly just by looking down the hot sauce aisle of the market.
 It’s no wonder with their varied colors, shapes, and heat indexes.
-But let’s not forget about the various types of sweet peppers varieties, each of which makes a delicious contribution to a variety of cuisines.
+Let’s not forget about the various types of sweet pepper varieties, though, each of which makes a delicious contribution to a variety of cuisines.
 For those folks who prefer peppers that aren’t hot, read on to find out about the different kinds of sweet peppers.

 Sweet Bell Pepper Varieties

 The pepper that gets used most often is undoubtedly the green bell pepper.
 It is a common fixture in many dishes and can be found at every supermarket.
 Mounded near the green bell peppers are the sunrise-hued red, yellow, and orange bell peppers.
 If you are really lucky, sometimes you will see purple, adding to the cacophony of color in the produce aisle.

 So, is there a difference between these colored beauties?
 Not really.
 All of them are sweet bell types of peppers.
 You may notice that green bell peppers are usually less expensive than their multi-hued neighbors.
 This is simply because green bell peppers are picked when they are full sized but not as ripe.
 As the fruit ripens, it begins to transform from drab green to a kaleidoscope of sunny hues – like red peppers.